 Understanding Electrophoretic Light Scattering

-Electrophoresis is the migration of macromolecules under the influence of an electric field.
+Electrophoresis is the migration of macromolecules and dispersed particles under the influence of an electric field.
 The electrophoretic mobility µE is defined as:

 Equation 1 (1)